qbbang/Swift/README.md

 Reusable Swift code
 ====================

-This project provides some examples in Swift for iOS.
-With Swift now officially released, its general syntax should be familiar enough for most programmers to understand.
+This project provides some examples in Swift 4 for iOS, its general syntax should be familiar enough for most programmers to understand.

 Audience
 ---------------------